circleci/circleci-docs/jekyll/_cci2/contexts.md

             - hold
 ```

-For example, if you want the execution of job C and job D restricted to a security group, you need to add an approval job B before the jobs C and D to that use a context with a security group.
-That is, you can have four jobs in a workflow, job A can run unrestricted, the approval job B may be approved by any member, but the jobs C and D after the approval may only be executed by someone in the security group for the context used on jobs C and D.

-If the approver of a job is not part of the restricted context, it is possible to approve the job B, however the jobs C and D in the workflow will fail as unauthorized.
-That is, the Approval job will appear for every user, even for users who are not part of the group with permissions for the context.
-When the downstream jobs fail with Unauthorized, it indicates an approval was made by a user who is not part of the security group for the downstream jobs.
+In this example, the jobs `test` and `deploy` are restricted, and will only run if the user who approves the `hold` job is a member of the security group assigned to the context `my-restricted-context`.
+When the workflow `build-test-deploy` runs, the `build` job will run, then the `hold` job, which presents a manual approval button in the CircleCI application.
+This approval job may be approved by _any_ member, but the jobs `test` and `deploy` will fail as `unauthorized` if the "approver" is not part of the restricted context security group.

 ## Removing Groups from Contexts